 - Cultural sentiments within the organization were strongly anti-establishment and anti-industry.

-- This was supplemented with robust advocacy and ‘organizing-language’, and an almost inability to have a conversation about project management, measurement, or best practices.
+- This was supplemented with robust advocacy and ‘organizing-language’.
+There was an almost inability to have a conversation about project management.
+Discussions about measurement or best practices were also difficult.

 - This, in turn, was mirrored with inconsistent internal practices, misalignment, and this impacted success and quality metrics.